jamesdhope/hugo_blog/content/post/nemo-watsonx-guardrails/2024-02-27-nemo-guardrails-watsonx.markdown

       - ....
 ```

+#### Self moderation with pre-defined flows for the input/output guardrails

 ```self_check_input``` and ```self_check_output``` are pre-defined flows that call to the LLM and are associated with prompts.
 For example:

 ```